wg-easy/wg-easy/README.md

 ### 3. Sponsor

 Are you enjoying this project?
-[Buy WeeJeWel a beer!](https://github.com/sponsors/WeeJeWel) 🍻
+[Buy Emile a beer!](https://github.com/sponsors/WeeJeWel) 🍻

 ## Options